How to Electronically Sign a Word Document: The Complete Guide

 The entire premise for e-signature validity is being able to check the signer’s identity.
 With self-issued signing certificates, this simply isn’t possible.
 In addition, self-issued certificates are only trusted on the machine they were created on, meaning they will show up as invalid in most cases, making them unsafe electronic signatures.

 As a matter of fact, once you create a self-issued certificate for Microsoft Office, the system warns you of potential issues.
-So, if you want your signature to be valid, make sure you use trusted digital certificates.
+So, if you want your electronic signature to be valid, make sure you use trusted digital certificates.

 Alternatives to signing documents in Word